curtispuetz/pypp-cli/compy_cli/test_dir/resources/readme.md

-Resources for the pypp project go here
+Resources for the compy project go here